paulinepiccio/cinema-and-war/README.md

 ## 🎯 Research question

 Does each country's cinema reflect its own wars, or those of others?
-This project explores how the USA, France, UK, Germany, Russia, and South Korea have portrayed armed conflicts in cinema from 1945 to today.
+This project explores how the USA, France, UK, Germany, Russia, and Japan have portrayed armed conflicts in cinema from 1945 to today.

 ## ⚠️ Methodological scope